 Refer a child to receive a mentor:

-If you would like to refer a child for mentoring, you can download a Youth Application Packet and Youth Application Packet.2.
+If you would like to refer a child for mentoring, you can download a Youth Application Packet.
 The completed referral packet can be returned to Watershed Mentoring at 27 Church Street, Suite 2, St. Albans, VT 05478.
 We welcome your questions.
 Call 527-5049 for more information.

 Frequently Asked Questions About Mentoring

 What is the time commitment?Community-based mentors share about two hours per week with their mentees.
 Our school-based program requires a commitment of one hour per week.
 Research shows that mentoring is most effective when it continues for at least one year, so we ask mentors to make a one-year commitment.

 How are the mentor and mentee paired up?
 Mentors and mentees are matched by gender, interest, and location.
 All mentors and mentees complete an “interest survey” to help guide the match process.
 Boys are matched with men and girls are matched with women.
 We try to match mentors with children in or near the town where they live or work so that it is convenient for them to meet with the child and find activities and places to meet.

 What other requirements do I need to know about?
 All our mentors go through a screening process, orientation, and thorough training prior to placement.
 Mentors should be at least 18, have earned a high-school diploma or GED, be able to provide personal and work references, and pass an FBI background check and Vermont Child Abuse Screening.